Pops Mensah-Bonsu

 Nana Papa Yaw "Pops" Mensah-Bonsu (born 7 September 1983) is a British basketball executive and former player.
-He played college basketball for George Washington University and professionally for five NBA teams as well as clubs in Spain, France, Turkey, Russia, Italy, Israel, and Greece.
+He played college basketball for George Washington University and professionally for five National Basketball Association (NBA) teams as well as clubs in Spain, France, Turkey, Russia, Italy, Israel, and Greece.
 On an international level, he represented Great Britain and was a member of Team GB at the London 2012 Olympic Games.
 He also served as general manager of the Capital City Go-Go of the NBA G League from 2018 to 2020.
 Throughout his career, he was known for his saying "No Mercy" after blocking a shot.
 A documentary entitled "No Mercy", was released at the end of his career, documenting his ups and downs and him being known for being a "less heralded" player by the media.

 Early life

 Born and raised in London, Mensah-Bonsu, whose parents are from Ghana, attended St. Thomas More Roman Catholic School.
 As a teenager, he represented the London Borough of Haringey at the London Youth Games, appearing in four of Great Britain's five games.

 After playing junior basketball for the Hackney White Heat of the English Basketball League, Mensah-Bonsu moved to the United States where he spent his sophomore year of high school playing at the Hun School of Princeton in Princeton, New Jersey.
 He then transferred to St. Augustine Preparatory School in Richland, New Jersey where as a senior in 2001–02, he averaged 15 points, 12 rebounds, and four blocks per game.